Some People Outgrow Their Allergies, While Others Get Worse

 Treatment and Prevention of Allergies

 Eliminating the offending allergen is one effective therapy for treating an allergy.
-Duval explained to The Epoch Times that this process involves the immune system becoming less reactive over time.
+Duval told The Epoch Times that this process involves the immune system becoming less reactive over time.

-“Elimination diets can help identify trigger foods, but they are challenging and should be conducted under supervision,” said Sulagna Misra.
+“Elimination diets can help identify trigger foods, but they are challenging and should be conducted under supervision,” Misra said.

 “Incorporating activities such as outdoor play, contact with pets, and consuming organic foods can further enhance immune development,” Duval said.
 “If an infant or child is diagnosed with one or more food allergies, parents can request a meeting with a registered dietitian trained in food allergies to learn about label reading and how to provide a variety of foods that accommodate the child’s allergies.